Estates Committee External Member

 Role of the Estates Committee

 The Estates Committee oversees the University Estates and Digital strategies, ensuring an integrated fit-for-purpose infrastructure aligned to the University’s academic ambitions.
-This is achieved through the governance of the large university Physical Estate of 500 buildings across five campuses and the University’s Digital Estate, consisting of over 1,200 applications and digital platforms.
-Together these jointly serve the needs of our university community of 16,000 staff and 50,000 students, as well as external stakeholders and the public.
+This is achieved through the governance of the large University estate of 500 buildings across five campuses and the University’s Digital Estate, consisting of over 1,200 applications and digital platforms.
+Together these jointly serve the needs of our University community of 17,000 staff and 50,000 students, as well as external stakeholders and the public.

 The full terms of reference for the Committee can be found on our website: